DanThePanMan/100-days-of-code/log.md

 ### Day 45 January 16, 2024
 Learned some advanced css selectors such as sibling selectors and pseudo classes.
 I look forward to using those tools eventually.

+### Day 46 January 17, 2024
+Spent most of my time finishing the first chapter of the c++ lesson.
+Even though I do know the fundamentals I think going over them again is great for building a solid foundation.